-Basic idea: Citizens elect SB-members for several companies together using a proportional representation procedure.
+Basic idea: Citizens elect SB-members for several companies together, using a proportional representation method.

-- In an election, a person entitled to vote has 1 vote to vote on the election list of a political group.
-In the election list of a political group there are (instead of candidates) companies.
-For each company of this election list there is a separate candidate list.
+• In an election, a person entitled to vote has 1 vote to vote on the companies list of a political group.
+For each company of this companies list there is a separate candidates list.

-Example for the distribution of SB-seats: If an election list has the right to a SB-seat, but all the SB-seats in the company on place 1 of this list have already been distributed, then a candidate for this company does not get a SB-seat, but a candidate for the company on place 2 does, if there is still a vacant SB-seat in this company.
+Example for the distribution of SB-seats: If a companies list has the right to a SB-seat, but all the SB-seats in the company on place 1 of this list have already been distributed, then a candidate for this company does not get a SB-seat, but a candidate for the company on place 2 does, if there is still a vacant SB-seat in this company.

-A company can appear more than once in an election list, as a political group can have more than one seat on the same supervisory board. - Optionally, instead of 1 election, there could be 2 elections for a person entitled to vote: - 1 vote is cast in an election involving the biggest companies. - 1 vote is cast in an election with a group of companies that are smaller.
+A company can appear more than once in a companies list, as a political group can have more than one seat on the same supervisory board.

+- Optionally, instead of 1 election, there could be 2 elections for a person entitled to vote: - 1 vote is cast in an election involving the biggest companies. - 1 vote is cast in an election with a group of companies that are smaller.
 Such a group of companies can be put together e.g. according to field of activity, size, location of headquarters.
 Which group of companies a voter can vote for is decided by a random process (perhaps only if a voter has not chosen a group in time). - Alternatives to who has the right to vote: - Alternative 1: The citizens of the participating states are entitled to vote, if they have a minimum age.
 The election could take place every 3 years (a SB-seat could then normally be assigned for 6 years). - Alternative 2: A part of the citizens get the right to vote for a certain year or month by a random process.
 In this case, elections can be held more often. - For the smallest companies of this election may apply: Voters live in the region where a company has its headquarters.
 Or alternatively to this election procedure: Existing regional democratic bodies elect election committees that decide on the filling of the SB-seats of these smaller companies.